 Andy Liu was elected to the School Committee in 2020.
 He holds a BA in philosophy from Harvard University and a PhD in mathematics from the University of California, Berkeley.
 Dr. Liu is a neuroscientist and works as a research fellow in neurobiology at Boston Children’s Hospital, where he does experiments to understand how cells in the eye sense light and communicate with the brain.

 Dr. Liu is a former Town Meeting Member.
-He and Rachel Wilson have a son who is a second-grader at Pierce School and a graduate of BEEP.
+He and Rachel Wilson have a son who is a third-grader at Pierce School and a graduate of BEEP.
 Dr. Liu’s present term expires in 2023.

 Jennifer Monopoli was elected to the School Committee in 2018.
-She has been an educator for seventeen years working in both urban and suburban districts.
+She has been an educator for eighteen years working in both urban and suburban districts.
 She has taken leadership roles in the schools she has worked in as a member of Site Council, the Leadership Team, as a Lead Teacher and has written curriculum in several districts.
 Jennifer currently teaches fourth grade in the Newton Public Schools.

 She has a B.A. in Psychology and Women’s Studies from the University at Albany, and an M.Ed. in Science Education from the University of Houston.
 Jennifer is the mother of two children in the Public Schools of Brookline.
 Her daughter attends the Lawrence School and her son attends the Lincoln School.
 Ms. Monopoli’s term expires in 2021.